CodySchrank/MTG-Arena-Tool/README.md

 ### Download
 Currently, we live [here at GitHub](https://github.com/Manuel-777/MTG-Arena-Tool/releases).
 You will find all stable and pre-production releases right here.

-Once downloaded the installer should guide your with ease, then simply run the app along MTG Arena.
-The app should read your user data and warn you if anything goes wrong.
+Once downloaded the installer should simply install and run immediately.
+The app will read your user data and warn you if anything goes wrong.

 ### Disclaimer